TomokiIshimine/jupyter-mcp/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Implement your changes
-4. Add tests for new functionality
+4. Add tests for new features
 5. Submit a pull request

+For detailed contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

-[Your License Here]
+MIT License - see [LICENSE](LICENSE) file for details.

 ## Testing